 - Tap Done:

-Now you may reboot your router, connect to wi-fi from your iPhone and ensure your iPhone is visible by its new client name:
+Now you may reboot your router, connect to wi-fi from your iPhone and ensure your device is visible by its new client name: